Renstrio24p/Standalone-React-Vite/README.md

 - npm run deploy - to publish your react project

 -> You can put your own folders here inside this public folder

-    - I prepare all the format inside of this folder
+    - I prepared all the format inside of this folder

       1. CSS
       2. index.html